 The dancing baby becomes one of the Internets first fads.
 The dancing baby is a short 3D animation of a small baby wearing diapers dancing.
 It was first created by Michael Girard and later tweaked by Ron Lussier at LucasArts, who released it on a CompuServe forum as chacha.avi.

-Altavista introduces its free online translator Babel Fish.
+Altavista introduced its free online translator Babel Fish in 1997.

-Digital Video Discs aka Digital Versatile Discs (DVDs) first go on sale.
+Digital Video Discs aka Digital Versatile Discs (DVDs) first go on sale in 1997.

-Bill Gates is now the worlds richest businessman.
+Bill Gates became the worlds richest businessman in 1997.